loloof64/Chess-Board-Component-Sveltejs/README.md

 ## Developers

-You can build with the command (in the terminal) `$ npm run build` from the root of the project.
+You can build with the command (in the terminal) `$ yarn build` from the root of the project.
 Result will be in the `dist` folder.

-But don't forget first to install all dependencies, with NodeJS : `npm install`.
+But don't forget first to install all dependencies, with NodeJS : `yarn`.

 ## Credits